mmmmartin24/Fake-Job-Post-Detection-Year-3/README.md

 <h2> 🕵️ Real/Fake Job Posting Detection </h2>

 A machine learning project to detect fraudulent job postings using natural language processing (NLP) and various classification algorithms.
-This project was developed by a team of three IEE students as a final project for the class IBDA2032 - Kecerdasan Buatan course at Calvin Institute of Technology.
+This project was developed by a team of four IEE students as a final project for the class IBDA2032 - Kecerdasan Buatan course at Calvin Institute of Technology.

 📌 Problem Statement